nim-lang/website/jekyll/_posts/2022-11-10-a-cost-model-for-nim.md

 -   SSO makes *moves* slightly slower and Nim is good at moving data around rather than copying.
--   SSO makes the performance harder to predict as small strings are significantly faster to create than long strings.
-(The storage for long strings needs to be requested from an allocator).
+-   SSO makes the performance harder to predict as small strings are significantly faster to create than long strings (for which the storage needs to be requested from an allocator).
 SSO also implies that the number of memory indirections differs between long and short strings.